wp-plugins/dobsondev-shortcodes/readme.txt

 == Changelog ==

+= - 1.1.1 - =

+New Features

+* Added shortcode for displaying GitHub repository file contents.

+Bug Fixes

+* Changed some documentation errors.

 = - 1.1.0 - =

-The Markdown Parser used for the GitHub Repository Readme shortcode is [Parsedown](http://parsedown.org/).
+The Markdown Parser used for the GitHub repository Readme shortcode is [Parsedown](http://parsedown.org/).

 New Features

-* Added shortcode for displaying GitHub Repository README.md files
+* Added shortcode for displaying GitHub repository README.md files

 Bug Fixes